Shopify CRO for Beginners: Essential Tips and Strategies

 • Tons of text and descriptions.
 People don’t read anymore — they scan.
 Instead of trying to force them to read all of your text, use bullet points and short sentences that get right to the point.

 • Too much information on one page.
 Many products have multiple variations and options available — but don’t be afraid to break up this information into multiple pages with different tabs (like this).
-This will help keep things organized and make it easy for customers to find what they need when they need it — even if it means having a few extra clicks here and there!
+This will help keep things organized and easy for customers to find what they need when they need it — even if it means having a few extra clicks here and there!

 • Remove any images that aren’t relevant to your products (ex: stock photos).
 If an image does not contribute in some way to the visitor’s experience (i.e., it doesn’t enhance their understanding of what they’re buying), then leave it out!

-8. Showcase reviews and testimonials.
+10. Showcase reviews and testimonials

 Showcasing reviews and testimonials is one of the best Shopify CRO tips for beginners.